All Episodes

 It was a local show in Sacramento.

-It was 50,000 watts, but it was way up there at 15 something hundred and a dial.
+It was 50,000 watts, but it was way up there at 15-something hundred and a dial.

-Tony Quello could listen to it, so it's about it.
+Tony Quello could listen to it.

-It is the fringes of the Bay Area.
+This is the fringes of the Bay Area.

 But don't misunderstand.